What is a Nevada Dream Tag program?

 What is the purchase period for the Dream Tags raffle?

 March 19, 2018 – June 30, 2018

 When I purchase one or more raffle tickets, will I receive paper raffle tickets?

 You will receive an email confirmation of your raffle ticket purchases (whether one or many) each time you make purchases.
 This confirmation will include confirmation # and the details of your purchase (species and number of tickets).
 You won’t receive actual “paper tickets,” as the raffle is all electronic.

 - The statute prescribes that any big game species with a quota of 50 or more in the previous year will have a single tag in the Dream Tags raffle.

-- The species for which Dream tags could be awarded under the restrictions stated above could be Deer, Elk, Antelope, Desert (Nelson) Bighorn Sheep and California Bighorn Sheep.
+- The species for which Dream tags could be awarded under the restrictions stated above could be Deer, Elk, Antelope, Desert (Nelson) Bighorn Sheep, California Bighorn Sheep, and Black Bear.